185.A83 Machine Learning for Health Informatics (class of 2020) Start: 10th March 2020 (3 ECTS, 2 h, G)

 185.A83 Machine Learning for Health Informatics (class of 2019) Start: 12th March 2019 (3 ECTS, 2 h, G)

-In this course we cover some current topics of data driven AI/machine learning for medicine with a focus on explainable-AI (xAI).
-We follow a human-centered AI approach and integrate ethical, legal, psychological and sociological issues for the design of interpretable verifiable algorithms.
-The goal is to enable human domain experts (e.g. medical doctors) to understand the underlying explanatory factors (causality) of why an AI-decision has been made, paving the way for ethical responsible AI and transparent verifiable machine learning for decision support.
+In this course we cover some current topics of data driven AI/machine learning for medicine and health.
+The focus is on explainability/transparency, fairness/bias and robustness/trust.
+We follow a human-centered AI approach and integrate ethical, legal, psychological and sociological issues for the design of interpretable verifiable algorithms for decision support.
+The goal is to enable human domain experts (e.g. medical doctors) to retrace the results on demand and to be able to understand the underlying explanatory factors (causality) of why an AI-decision has been made, paving the way for ethical responsible AI and transparent verifiable machine learning for decision support.
 [Syllabus, pdf, 77 kB]

 706.315 Selected Topics on interactive Knowledge Discovery: From explainable AI to causability (class of 2019, for PhDs only, 2 h PG)